 Letter to Investors

 Independent Forensics was formed through the merger of the DNA Immunogenetics Institute and Independent Forensics of Illinois in order to pursue the rapidly expanding opportunities in forensic DNA testing.
-Independent Forensics leases laboratory space in Hillside Illinois.
+Independent Forensics leases laboratory space in Lombard Illinois.
 The facility includes a suite of class 1,000 clean rooms, general laboratory space, meeting and lunchrooms, and office space.
 Independent Forensics has a reputable ten-year history of providing both court admissible and private paternity testing and expert DNA witness testimony for both the prosecution and the defense.

 DNA fingerprinting provides the most accurate and rapid method to uniquely identify individuals.
 By analyzing thirteen highly variable regions of the human genome, plus a sex marker, it is possible to identify one person from all others; the ability to perform this analysis on a cotton swab swirled around the inside of the cheek, blood spattered on clothing or even on a single human hair, has enormous societal implications.
 In 2001 approximately 600,000 forensic DNA tests were performed in the United States and that number is forecasted to double every year for the next five years.